 This really goes for anything in life.
 Whenever a suggestion of growth begins with the words “You know you really should” — such as “you should really wear hip pads” or “you should really do a top 40 song” or “you should really be more draggy” — and it doesn’t immediately resonate or create a genuine A-HA moment for you, don’t waste your time or energy on it.
 People will always let you know what they think you should be doing, but the only person who should be doing the dictating is yourself.
 Let that should be your guide.

-11. Find your stage.
+11. Find your stage

-i started off doing charity work and charity pageants.
-Which then turned into invites to local gigs which turned into a 2014 Miss USofA Diva world tour.
+i started off doing charity work and charity pageants which then turned into invites to local gigs which turned into a 2014 Miss USofA Diva world tour.
 When you’re first starting out don’t worry if the stage is big enough just get on one and share your art.
 Worried that you don’t have a local venue to perform at?
 The whole cyber-world is your stage on YouTube.
 That’s right drag it up at home or on location and upload your brilliance to YouTube.
 There are no excuses.
 Just do it.

-12. And find your tribe.
+12. And find your coven

 Since i started doing drag back in 2004, there has been an influx of online female drag communities where you can ask questions, get support, and connect with other female drag lovers.
-In 2010, i created this online website as well as a female drag queen Facebook group and page.

 And because i know how hard it can be at times, here are a few love notes for you as you begin this awesome journey!